yuxing26liu/Power-Outage-Predictor/index.md

 # Hypothesis Testing

-We will now test whether summer outages are more severe than in all other seasons.
+We will now test whether summer outages are more severe (last longer in duration) than in all other seasons.
 Since outage durations are right‐skewed and may not be normally distributed, we chose a **Mann–Whitney U test** (a nonparametric test) rather than a t‐test, which assumes normality of the underlying distributions.
 Our hypothesis are as so:

 >**Null Hypothesis**: Outages in summer are not longer than outages in other seasons.
 >**Alternative Hypothesis**: Outages in summer have significantly greater durations than those in other seasons.